Discover the people, geography, and economy.

 With its knowledge-rich talent pool and a focus on growing such business sectors as cleantech, advanced manufacturing, life sciences, finance, IT and communications technologies, it's no surprise that Mississauga takes the top spot overall as the "Mid-sized American City of the Future", and is also recognized as the most business-friendly city.
 Mississauga also placed fifth in connectivity and ninth in economic potential.

 Mississauga has a surplus of talented, skilled and educated human capital, and is home to world-class post-secondary institutions, including the University of Toronto Mississauga and Sheridan College's Pilon School of Business.
 We are strategically located in the heart of the Greater Toronto and Hamilton Area, connected by an extensive network of highways, railways and Canada's largest airport, Toronto Pearson International Airport.

-Our knowledge-based industry is burgeoning, with more than 1,700 technology companies here employing over 66,000 people.
-Our high rankings stand testament to our continuing efforts to cut red tape and to create a business ecosystem that gives investors every reason to choose Ottawa.
+Our knowledge-based industry is thriving, with more than 1,750 technology companies here employing over 68,000 people.
+Our high rankings stand testament to our continuing efforts to create and foster a business ecosystem that gives investors every reason to choose Ottawa.

 – Jim Watson, Mayor of Ottawa

 Brampton is Canada's ninth-largest city.
 It has a diverse population, state-of-the-art recreation facilities and prospering industries supported by a growing transit network.
 For these reasons and more, the city has landed the 10th spot as a City of the Future in the mid-sized city category.
 Additionally, Brampton placed second in business friendliness and Foreign Direct Investment (FDI) strategy, while ranking among the top 10 for connectivity.